ioBroker/ioBroker.rflink/README.md

 ## Prerequires
 To use serial port on Windows it is VS required to build the binary.
-To use serial port on linux it is build-essential an python2.7 required.
-To install them just write:
+To use serial port on linux it is build-essential required.
+To install it just write:

 ```
 sudo apt-get update
-sudo apt-get install build-essential
+sudo apt-get install build-essential -y
-sudo apt-get install python2.7
 ```

 ## Usage